Sen. Ted Cruz wants El Chapo to pay for border wall

-Sen. Ted Cruz, R-Texas, has an idea for how to fund President Donald Trump's proposed border wall — make convicted Mexican drug lord Joaquin "El Chapo" Guzmán pay for it.
+Sen. Ted Cruz has an idea for how to fund President Donald Trump's proposed border wall — make convicted Mexican drug lord Joaquin "El Chapo" Guzmán pay for it.

-While celebrating Guzmán's conviction Tuesday on 10 federal drug charges, Cruz suggested that the billions of dollars the Sinaloa cartel leader pocketed should be used to help secure the United States-Mexico border.
+While celebrating Guzmán's conviction Tuesday on 10 federal drug charges, the Texas Republican suggested that the billions of dollars the Sinaloa cartel leader pocketed should be used to help secure the U.S.-Mexican border.

 "America's justice system prevailed today in convicting Joaquín Guzmán Loera, aka El Chapo, on all 10 counts.
 U.S. prosecutors are seeking $14 billion in drug profits & other assets from El Chapo which should go towards funding our wall to #SecureTheBorder," Cruz wrote in a tweet.

-The senator, who last month reintroduced his El Chapo Act, said on his website that the bill would ensure that any money forfeited to the government from El Chapo or other convicted cartel members would help build the border wall.
+The senator, who last month re-introduced his El Chapo Act, said on his website that the bill would ensure that any money forfeited to the government from El Chapo or other convicted cartel members helps build a border wall.

 "Fourteen billion dollars will go a long way to secure our southern border and hinder the illegal flow of drugs, weapons and individuals," Cruz said.
 "By leveraging any criminally forfeited assets of El Chapo and other murderous drug lords, we can offset the cost of securing our border and make meaningful progress toward delivering on the promises made to the American people."